Employers have a legal obligation to pay nonexempt employees for all hours worked.

 - Communication is the key to spotting, understanding, and resolving wage and hour problems.

-- Regular communication will make employees feel that their concerns have been heard if they cannot get their work done in the allotted time.
+- Regular communication will make employees feel that their concerns are being heard if they cannot get their work done in the allotted time.